 First off, it is hard to properly write an effective answer to a debt collection lawsuit.
-Lawsuits are complicated and confusing.
+Civil debt collection lawsuits are complicated and confusing.
 Allegations and averments in the debt collection complaint require careful consideration before simply answering, denying, or stating you don’t know.
 Courts penalize perjury and failures to properly respond.
 Lawsuit answer templates found online are simply not going to properly advocate and preserve your rights.

-Templates and examples of collection lawsuit answers also don’t help you beyond that one early stage of the case.
+Templates and examples of collection lawsuit answers also don’t help you answer a civil summons beyond that one early stage of the case.
 Think about it.
 What happens next?
-You file your template lawsuit answer and then what?
+You file your template debt collection lawsuit answer and then what?
 You are completely on your own to answer discovery, draft discovery, file motions, or answer motions.
 If your case survives long enough, you are alone in arguing your case at trial.
-A computer template or a simpleton behind a computer with no legal training filling out a form is not effective at addressing those matters.
-You need real help to write an answer to the complaint and you need help with the other stages of the case.
+A computer template or a simpleton behind a computer with no legal training filling out a form template is not effective at addressing those matters.
+You need real help to write an effective answer to the complaint and you need help with the other stages of the civil collection lawsuit.

 Indeed, many cases shouldn’t answer at all but the computer template answer system ignores that fact.
 Sometimes filing a motion to dismiss is better.
 If you don’t, you waive certain defenses that could have helped you beat your debt collection lawsuit without ever filing an answer.
 It is malpractice for a lawyer to simply file an answer in every debt collection lawsuit without considering whether a motion to dismiss the debt collection lawsuit is a better approach.

-For example, the statute of limitations on the debt might be expired.
+For example, the statute of limitations on your debt might be expired or coming close.
 The court might not have subject matter jurisdiction or personal jurisdiction.
 There may be other technical flaws you should exploit.
 You might not owe the debt at all.
 Even so, a template answer to the debt collection lawsuit could result in your admission that you owe something you don’t.